 9. OZO Fitness SC 3D Digital Pedometer

-When it comes to pedometers we’re big fans of simplicity.
-And the Ozo Fitness SC 3D is both laudably simple and highly accurate.
-Slip it in your pocket, clip it to your belt or wear it around your neck and you’ll get a clear picture of your true activity level.
-Measures steps, calories burned, elapsed time and distance with a high degree of precision.
+The Ozo Fitness SC 3D is both laudably simple and highly accurate.
+Slip it in your pocket, clip it to your belt or wear it around your neck, and you’ll get a clear picture of your true activity level.
+Measures steps, calories burned, elapsed time, and distance with a high degree of precision.

-What we like: We like how compact, light and accurate the device is and that it’s available in 4 colors.
-The display is also easy for everyone to read.
-While it’s not ready to go out of the box setup is relatively simple.
+What we like: We like how compact, light and accurate the device is and that it’s available in several colors.
+The display is also easy for everyone to read, and setup is relatively simple.
 We also appreciate the accuracy and that you have a choice of clipping it to your belt or slinging it.

 Flaws: It’s prone to resetting itself if you carry it in your pocket.